Table of Contents

 Definition of a system

-A system is a bounded interval of spacetime for which the inputs and modified outputs, consisting of matter and/or energy and/or information, can be observed and specified.
+A system is a bounded interval of spacetime for which the the inputs and modified outputs, consisting of matter and/or energy and/or information, can be observed and specified.

 If we accept this definition, then: